Links on Android Authority may earn us a commission. Learn more.

 Many of the functions we’re talking about here are really related to Internet access and there’s evidence to suggest that we often still prefer to actually make online purchases on a desktop or laptop.
 This is largely down to screen size and user interface design making purchases more difficult on mobile.
 IBM’s Digital Analytics Benchmark Hub found mobile in the US last Christmas accounted for 45% of all traffic, and 22.6% of sales were made on mobile devices.
 But screen size does matter because smartphones accounted for 31.2% of traffic, but only 9.1% of sales, while tablets accounted for 13.4% of traffic and 13.4% of online sales.

 Making it easy and secure

 Clearly there’s still work to be done when it comes to mobile website and app design.
 Trying to enter credit card details on a small screen can be a real pain.
 Apps and websites that save your details and allow you to make purchases with one or two taps are highlighting the way forward.
 But many people are still wary of sharing sensitive data on their mobiles.
 This is a generational thing.
-Older generations are less likely to trust the process, but younger people don’t tend to have as many qualms about purchasing on mobile devices.
+Newer generations are less likely to trust the process, but younger people don’t tend to have as many qualms about purchasing on mobile devices.